* Late Tuesday vote in U.S. Congress empowers markets

 OIL FURTHER BOOSTED BY CHINA, MIDDLE EAST

-$111.65 per barrel through the year, the highest annual average
+Brent averaged more than $111.65 per barrel last year, the

-on record, as geopolitical threats to production offset worries
+highest annual average on record, after geopolitical threats to

 The U.S. fiscal deal aside, oil found support from robust